 This lecture will examine similarities and differences in the paintings of these two artists.
 What are the shared Baroque elements in both?
 How did the enormous impact of Caravaggio show up in both women’s work?
 What aspects of their paintings are attributable to their shared gender?
 And how did their gender impact their career paths?
 These and other questions will be considered.
 These important women artists have recently begun receiving the art historical attention they deserve.

-This lecture takes place online via the link provided following registration, on Wed, Feb 24, from 6–7pm.
+This lecture takes place online on Wed, Feb 24, from 6–7pm.

 About the Lecturer